Kong/docs.konghq.com/app/getting-started-guide/2.1.x/manage-teams.md

 In this example, you’ll start by creating a simple workspace called `SecureWorkspace`.
 Then, you’ll create an administrator for that workspace, with rights to administer only the objects in the SecureWorkspace and nothing else.

+>**Note:** The steps in this topic cannot be performed using declarative configuration.

 ## Securing your Kong Enterprise Installation

 At a high level, securing {{site.ee_product_name}} administration is a two-step process: